 Massachusetts has a serious animal cruelty statute that prohibits a wide range of conduct related to the treatment of animals.
 A conviction under the Massachusetts animal cruelty law carries a lengthy state prison sentence.
+Attorney Chris Spring is an experienced Middlesex County animal cruelty lawyer and he is ready to defend you.
+Call him today at (617) 513-9444.

 There are several different theories of prosecution an assistant district attorney can use in order to convict a defendant of animal cruelty.
 The Commonwealth must prove beyond a reasonable doubt: